🎭 What is a system prompt?

 - Version and A/B test your prompts

-The source code is available on GitHub for full customization.
+The source code is available on GitHub for complete customization.

 With OpenRouter